RRemelgado/README_data/rsMove/example_3.md

 <br>

 <p align="justify">
-For each data point, the function selects the closest pixels in time within a temporal buffer for a chosen direction.
-In this example, we will perform a backward sampling with a buffer size of 15 days and set the slope as a statistical metric.
-In other words, we will prompt the function to look 15 days back in time and, for each point, determine in which direction the NDVI evolved (i.e. increasing or decreasing) until the observation date.
+For each data point, the function selects the closest pixels in time within a temporal buffer that focuses on the evolution of condition from the past (backward sampling) ot the future (forward sampling) or both.
+In this example, we will see the NDVI evolved around the observation data considering both past and future images.
+We used a temporal buffer of 10 days and estimated the slope.
+The slope will inform us if the NDVI is decreasing (negative), increasing (positive) or if it remained stable (close to zero).
 </p>

 <br>